Reed-Robotics-Club/rov-motor-driver/README.md

 == Step 3: Run the controller

-1. Start the controller program
+1. Compile controller program and run from console

 2. Follow prompts to select the port that your board is connected to